EY Japan Integrated Report 2024 - People highlight

 Source: Ministry of Economy, Trade and Industry, Promotion of Neurodiversity

 We provide women with position-specific leadership training.
-The syllabus is aligned with the skills and experiences of individuals at different stages in their career in order to draw out their potential and motivate them to advance their careers.
-Our programs also encourage women to inspire each other and build new networks by bringing together participants of similar ages and career levels but with differing areas of expertise.
+These women-only programs are designed to help participants reflect on their uniqueness and strengths, unlock their potential, and motivate them to advance their careers.
+The programs also foster an environment where women can inspire each other and build new networks by bringing together participants of similar ages and career levels, but with different areas of expertise.

-We are also supporting working parents by issuing a comprehensive guidebook for information on childbirth and post-childbirth leave, childcare leave, and other systems and services that support the balancing of work and child raising, as well as a guide to communicating with supervisors.
+We also provide support for working parents by issuing a comprehensive guidebook with information on childbirth and post-childbirth leave, childcare leave, and other systems and services that support the balancing of work and child raising.
+The guidebook also includes guidance for communicating with supervisors.

-In recognition of these initiatives, EY Japan was ranked 8th overall in Nikkei Woman magazine’s 100 Best Companies Where Women Actively Take Part
+In recognition of these initiatives, EY Japan was ranked 7th overall in 100 Best Companies Where Women Actively Take Part sponsored by Nikkei Woman, a magazine published by Nikkei Business Publications, placing us in the top 10 for the second consecutive year.

 EY Japan Para and Deaf Athletes

-EY Japan employs para and deaf athletes*1*2 who are actively competing in sport.
-We support these athletes as they continuously challenge themselves and take on the best in the world.
+EY Japan employs 18 para and deaf athletes*1 *2 who are actively competing in sports.
+We are proud to support these athletes as they continuously challenge themselves and compete against the best worldwide.

 *1 Para athlete: Athlete who mainly competes in events for persons with physical disabilities